ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 ### Installation

-To get started, simply download hte latest Helm release from [GitHub](https://github.com/kubernetes/helm/releases){:target="_blank"}.
+To get started, simply download the latest Helm release from [GitHub](https://github.com/kubernetes/helm/releases){:target="_blank"}.
 Unpack the archive and add the `helm` binary to your `PATH`, and you're ready to go.